Full circle

 Telling me to stop, over time, ceased the safe-to-me stims and simply made me less annoying to others.
 It also added another layer of self-consciousness and anxiety, chipping away at my self-esteem, and driving me to hurt myself as a form of controlling the inner pain and chaos from the outside.
 I do take responsibility for my actions, mind you.
 But I still acknowledge how fear of societal rejection and anxiety pushed me toward more damaging, dangerous stims.

-I don’t “blame” my family for my self-mutilation.
-But I wasn’t allowed the space to communicate with figures of authority in my life, nor “allowed” to ask for help.
+I don’t “blame” my family for the self-mutilation.
+But, I wasn’t allowed the space to communicate with figures of authority in my life, nor “allowed” to ask for help.
 (When you’re constantly rejected and/or shamed for asking, you assume asking isn’t allowed.)

 During that time, I dealt with a lot of external, emotional, and even internal pain that wouldn’t start getting diagnosed and begin treatments for another 18+ years.